Metric Analysis

 )

-This page explores time series data at state and county level, then runs some regressions to see whether metrics are improving or declining over time at the county level.
+This page explores time series data at the state and county level, then runs some regressions to see whether metrics are improving or declining over time at the county level.
+We first run weighted OLS models with robust SEs in Section 2.
+Then in Section 3, we use spatial error models weighted by both geography and weighting variables.

 1 Time Series

-Plot time series of average variable that has at least 2 data points.
-These are raw, unweighted values.
+Plot time series of each metric that has at least two data points.
+These are unweighted values.
+LOESS curves are shown in blue, while individual county/state data are shown in black

 1.1 County Data